hadirkhan10/chisel3-wiki/BlackBoxes.md

 ```
 This technique will copy the inline verilog into the target directory under the name ```BlackBoxRealAdd.v```

+### Under the Hood
+This mechanism of delivering verilog content to the testing backends is implemented via chisel/firrtl annotations.
+The two methods, inline and resource, are two kinds of annotations that are created via the ```setInline``` and ```setResource``` methods calls.
+Those annotations are passed through to the chisel-testers which in turn passes them on to firrtl.
+The default firrtl verilog compilers have a pass that detect the annotations and move the files or inline test into the build directory.
+For each unique file added, the transform adds a line to a file black_box_verilog_files.f, this file is added to the command line constructed for verilator or vcs to inform them where to look.
+The [dsptools project](/ucb-bar/dsptools) is a good example of using this feature to build a real number simulation tester based on black boxes.

+### The interpreter
+The [firrtl interpreter](/ucb-bar/firrtl-interpreter) uses a separate system that allows users to construct scala implementations of the black boxes.
+The scala implementation code built into a BlackBoxFactory which is passed down to the interpreter by the execution harness.
+The interpreter is a scala simulation tester.
+Once again the dsptools project uses this mechanism and is a good place to look at it.
+> It is planned that the BlackBoxFactory will be replaced by integration with the annotation based blackbox methods stuff soon.

 [Prev(Modules)](Modules) [Next(State Elements)](State Elements)